wrkout/exercises.json/README.md

 1. `npm run build:json` - creates a JSON file with all exercises
 2. `npm run build:psql` - creates a SQL file for PostgreSQL to load all exercises in
+3. `npm run build:mysql` - creates a SQL file for MySQL to load all exercises in

 ## Public JSON API Service